Piyush42/hello/index.md

 [Linkedin](https://www.linkedin.com/in/piyushvjani/): Filtered

-If I were not into technology, I'd be a struggling moviemaker or a happily frustrated technocrat.
+If I were not into technology, I'd be a [struggling director](https://42piyush.com/create/) or a happily frustrated technocrat.

 Luckily, I have friends and family who don't care about any of the above stuff.